Drexel in France: Summer in Montpellier

 - Sophomore status or higher

-Courses are taught in English and some French.
-Drexel students take classes with a mix of other American college students, exposing them to a variety of backgrounds and perspectives.
+Courses are taught in English except for the French language courses.
+Drexel students take classes with a mix of other US college students, exposing them to a variety of backgrounds and perspectives.
 Students choose courses from a variety of subjects, such as French, History, Literature, Hospitality, and music.

 Credits & Grading